syncfusion-content/wpf-docs/wpf/DropDown-Button/Dropdown-Menu-Items.md

 ![popup-item](DropDownMenuItem_images/DropDownMenuItem_img4.png)

 N> View [Sample]() in GitHub.
-This sample that showcases how to addd its features like Setting icon for dropdown menu items, scrollbar visibility,Resizing dropdown menu and Checkable dropdown menu items.
+This sample that showcases how to add its features like Setting icon for dropdown menu items, scrollbar visibility,Resizing dropdown menu and Checkable dropdown menu items.

 ## Adding custom dropdown menu items